Podiceps howardae: Classification

-While Storer (2001) argued that the age and size of the grebe was sufficient enough to warrant as a new species, Olson and Rasmussen (2001) argued that the material should be transferred over to P. auritus instead.
+While Storer (2001) argued that the age and size of the grebe was sufficient to warrant as a new species, Olson and Rasmussen (2001) argued that the material should be transferred over to P. auritus instead.

 Paleobiology

 P. howardae comes from the Yorktown Formation dating to the Zanclean.
 Based on fossils of other birds and fish that have been found there, the area was a coastal environment where various of water and seabirds would have been found there in great abundance.